 Recent shifts in regulatory policy call for more open sharing of participant-level clinical trial data.
 The MRCT Center is working with sponsors and regulators who are striving towards enabling increased access to clinical trials data.

-Key principles for responsible data sharing should be carefully considered, including: protecting research participants, balancing risks with benefits, making data disclosure feasible by avoiding undue burdens on data generators and requestors, providing timely access to data in a format convenient for end-users, and ensuring adequate transparency and accountability.
-In addition, ethical data sharing necessitates careful review of informed consent language to determine which uses of data were originally communicated to trial participants.
+Key principles for responsible data sharing should be carefully considered, including protecting research participants, balancing risks with benefits, making data disclosure feasible by avoiding undue burdens on data generators and requestors, providing timely access to data in a format convenient for end-users, and ensuring adequate transparency and accountability.
+In addition, ethical data sharing necessitates careful review of informed consent language to determine whether and how uses of data were originally communicated to trial participants.

 MRCT Center Projects